Skip to main content

 Location

-Anastasiya is a professional coach and holds a Professional Certificate in Coaching from Henley Business School.
-Previously, Anastasiya obtained a PhD in Management from Henley Business School and an MSc in International Management from University of Sussex.
+Previously, Anastasiya served as Programme Director for the Flexible Executive MBA.
+Beyond academia, she is a certified coach, holding a Professional Certificate in Coaching from Henley Business School.
 Anastasiya also holds a degree in Piano Performance and Teaching.

 Henley faculty authors: